deepreasonings/WholeBodyBenchmark/readme.md

 - Imaging Quality

 ## 🚀 Getting Started
+- [✅] To apply for dataset downloads for academic research purposes only, please email <a href="mailto:deepreasoninggo@gmail.com">deepreasoninggo@gmail.com</a>
 ### Installation

 This benchmark uses MMPose for keypoint detection.
 For detailed installation instructions, please refer to the [MMPose installation guide](https://mmpose.readthedocs.io/en/latest/installation.html).